DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ### Hypothesis 3

-We think that ITT providers do not need to know the mentor's name when looking at a placement opportunity—it would be sufficient for them to see whether the school has assigned a mentor.
+We think that ITT providers do not need to know the mentor’s name when looking at a placement opportunity—it would be sufficient for them to see whether the school has assigned a mentor.

 We think this is because we are unaware of why ITT providers would need to know the mentor’s name at the initial enquiry stage, and de-personalising this information would avoid the concern raised by one participant that ITT providers might start contacting mentors directly.